wahur666/ConquestFrontierWarsRay-mirror/docs/trim-framework-port-tracker.md

 - control composition
 - screen shell composition

+Batch 02 adds one more constraint:

+- render/resource ownership is also a first-class port surface, especially for images, fonts, animation frames, subtitles, and media overlays

 ### 2. Combobox Confirms The Needed Runtime Shape

 From `Combobox.cpp`, the framework needs: